A complete guide to German shepherd dogs

 A Word About German Shepherd Breeders

-Compare various German shepherd breeders in your area before purchasing a dog.
+Compare various breeders in your area before purchasing a dog.
 Do not buy from a puppy mills, as they often subject German shepherd puppies to poor living conditions.
 Consider rescuing a German shepherd from an animal shelter—many families are not prepared for the commitment necessary to care for a German shepherd and abandon their dogs.